barryclark/jekyll-now/_posts/2016-01-30-create-free-jekyll-website-github.markdown

 twitter_username: fotozfotoz<br>
 github_username:  howtoguy<br>
 port: 4001<br>

-# Build settings
-markdown: kramdown
+Build settings: markdown: kramdown<br>

 Port: 4001 needs some explanation: the default when you installed Jekyll locally was port 4000 and you access it with localhost:4000.
 This is a new install.
 Change this to Port:4001 and access with localhost:4001.
 Now you have two separate sites.

 When you save _config.yml you must $ jekyll serve again because this file is the only one that doesn't get automatically updated when you save.

-h. make changes to other files and save
+i. make changes to other files and save
-10. commit changes in github desktop adding any comments
+j. commit changes in github desktop adding any comments
-11. sync in github desktop to publish to "yourusername.gihub.io"
+k. sync in github desktop to publish to "yourusername.gihub.io"
-12. to work on it locally change config.yml (port: 4001 —> localhost:4001)
+l. to work on it locally change config.yml (port: 4001 —> localhost:4001)
 13. drag folder into terminal
 14. $ jekyll serve
 15. localhost:4001